transposit/transposit-js-sdk/docs/reference.md

 `transposit.handleLogin([callback])`

 Reads login information from the url and stores the claims object in localStorage for use in subsequent api calls.
-This is used after google login redirect.
+This is used after login redirect.
 This function redirects the user to authenticate if they are missing credentials.

 If a callback is provided, it will be called after successful login.